-At your appointment you will be seen by a registered nurse melanographer who is specially trained to identify, image and map lesions showing signs of skin cancer.
+At your appointment you will be seen by a melanographer who is specially trained to identify, image and map any suspicious looking spots.

-After your appointment the melanographer will securely send your imaged lesions to our dermatologists - who work via telemedicine - for diagnosis and reporting.
+After your appointment the melanographer will securely forward your imaged spots to our dermatologists - who work via telemedicine - for diagnosis and reporting.

-This means they only need to recommend removing less than 5 benign (harmless) lesions to find one that is a malignant (cancer).
-At some skin cancer clinics, ratio can be as high as 20 harmless lesions removed to find 1 malignant.
+This means they only need to recommend removing less than 5 benign (harmless) spots to find 1 that is a melanoma.

 Prof. Soyer has been diagnosising for MoleMap for 6 years.
 His vision is to eradicate melanoma and his research is driven by this.
 “Working with MoleMap provides invaluable insights for our research program of the Dermatology Research Centre of The University of Queensland.
 I am able to diagnose melanoma in its very early phases and, in addition, learn a lot about the life of moles.
 Moles are dynamic structures growing and disappearing and of course they are the most important mimickers of melanoma.”

 Prof. Soyer’s research interests include early diagnosis of melanoma (dermoscopy), dermatooncology, dermatopathology and teledermatology.
 He has over 550 publications and presented nationally and internationally.
 He is the Co-editor in Chief of the Australasian Journal of Dermatology.